-With Free Cloudflare account, the SSL certificate they provide will be a shared SSL certificate, but it will be a fully valid SSL certificate.
+With a Free Cloudflare account, the SSL certificate they provide will be a shared SSL certificate, but it will be a fully valid SSL certificate.

-Paid SSL Certificates for HTTPS With Additional Features
+Suggestion #4: Use Paid SSL Certificates for HTTPS With Additional Features

 SSL certificates used to be really expensive in the past.
 With the introduction and wide adoption of free options such as Let’s Encrypt, paid SSL certificates have significantly lowered their price.